 The four pillars that Solution Tree suggests are necessary for an effective PLC, or Professional Learning Community, are the same that all effective organizations are built upon.
-The vision, mission, core values, and goals all align to keep everyone focused and committed on the most impactful and important work.
+The vision, mission, core values, and goals all align to keep everyone focused and committed to the most impactful and important work.

 Our school team has done some very difficult and intentional work around our mission, vision, specific measurable goals (and even expectations Got Expectations?) and recently we knew it was time to hash out our school’s core values.
 To make this next step as meaningful as the others, our school’s Vision/Mission Team came together this past year and began clarifying this work.
 Three resources that shaped our ideas and initial stages: